Trinity, Texas

 Trinity is a city in Trinity County, Texas, United States.
 The population was 2,343 at the 2020 census.

 History

-Trinity was founded in 1872 on land purchased from the New York and Texas Land Company.
+Trinity was founded in 1872 (possibly earlier as there is an 1870 Census for Trinity, Texas taken on 19 July, 1870) on land purchased from the New York and Texas Land Company.
 The town was a railroad station on the Houston and Great Northern Railroad.

 The town was originally named Trinity Station after the Trinity River.
 The name of the town was later changed to Trinity City, then to Trinity.
 The town was incorporated in 1910.

 Civilian Conservation Corps

 A camp site for Civilian Conservation Corps Company 839 was established 1.6 miles east of Trinity on June 8, 1933.
 The company was under the command of Captain Charles H Brammel and the medical department was under the direction of Dr H H Thornton.
 The field activities of the camp were mainly construction and maintenance of fire lanes, fire break roads and telephone lines.

 Texas Long Leaf Lumber Company

 In 1907, Thompson Brothers' Lumber Company built a mill and 37 acre pond at Trinity.
 Texas Long Leaf Lumber Company, which started at Willard in 1912, bought Thompson Brothers' Trinity mill in 1922.
 Under management of Paul Sanderson for 22 years, the company was one of the nation's most successful manufacturers of Yellow Pine and Southern Hardwoods.
 During World War II, production reached 140,000 board feet daily, resulting in lumber flown to Europe and Africa and the awarding of the Army-Navy "E" Award in 1944.
 As one of the largest employers in Trinity, the closing of the mill in 1955 had a devastating impact on the local economy.